Beijing's vast new airport officially opens

 Xi sat through a brief highlight reel of the airport's design and construction followed by speeches filled with praise for the president.
 The Chinese leader was the last to speak, offering a brief, formal baptism.

-"I declare Bejing Daxing International Airport open," he said.
+"I declare Beijing Daxing International Airport open," he said.

 Later that day, the crowd watched as the airport's maiden flight took off from one of the airport's four runways -- an honor that fell to Daxing's main tenant, China Southern, which deployed an Airbus A380, the world's biggest airliner.

-Flights from other airlines due to move to the airport were also scheduled for later in the day.
+Flights from other airlines due to move to the airport, with a three-letter code PKX, were also scheduled for later in the day.
 Initially, the only flights making use of the airport are domestic.
 Customs and immigration are not yet operational, their booths currently empty and free of computer screens.

 Flights from Daxing will cover 112 destinations around the globe by next spring.